arbitrary-256/IMP/ROADMAP.md

 - cleanup login screen image matte
 - add menubar entries to tauri application so that it can be quit/minimized/etc via standard keyboard shortcuts
 - remove all `// TODO:` comments

+## Future Goals
+- mobile app builds using a later Tauri version